beeckcenter/softwarecollaborative.org/landscape-report.md

 ### In Practice: WyCAN

 WyCAN was a multi-state unemployment insurance software consortium that included Wyoming, Colorado, Arizona, and North Dakota.
 The effort began in 2009 with a $62 million grant from the U.S. Department of Labor, in addition to funding from the member states.
-They teamed up via a cooperative purchasing governance agreement to build a monolithic system that would serve all of their needs.
+They teamed up via a collaborative purchasing governance agreement to build a monolithic system that would serve all of their needs.
 The states’ benefits processes proved too different to be reconciled under a single system, and the work was abandoned, the unspent $47 million returned to the Department of Labor.

 [https://softwarecollaborative.org/cooperatives/wycan](https://softwarecollaborative.org/cooperatives/wycan.html)